 That’s right – the variation that had 0% chance of beating control was now winning with 95% confidence.

 Don’t make conclusions based on a very small sample size.
-A good ballpark is to aim for at least 1000 page views per variation before looking at statistical confidence (although a smaller sampler might be just fine in some cases).
+A good ballpark is to aim for at least 100 conversions per variation before looking at statistical confidence (although a smaller sampler might be just fine in some cases).
 Naturally there’s a proper statistical way to go about determining the needed samples size, but unless you’re a data geek, use this tool (it will say statistical confidence N/A if proper sample size not achieved).

 Watch out for A/B testing tools “calling it early”, always double check the numbers.
 Recently Joanna from Copy Hackers posted about her experience with a tool declaring a winner too soon.
 Always pay attention to the margin of error and sample size.